OVERTRAINING: CONSEQUENCES AND PREVENTION

 Summary:

-Overtraining pushes the body past its limit for recovery, causing muscle breakdown, immune suppression, hormone imbalances, a higher risk of injury, mental distress, and worse athletic results.
+Overtraining pushes the body beyond its limits for recovery, causing muscle breakdown, immune suppression, hormone imbalances, an increased risk of injury, mental distress, and poorer athletic results.
 An innovative approach to training—with enough recovery and careful monitoring for early warning signs—is crucial to avoid these problems (ResearchGate; MDPI; Taylor & Francis).

 Comments